Apex Trader Funding Rules 2026: Payouts, Drawdowns & More

 Apex Payout Rules and the 6-Payout Ladder

 Passing the evaluation is step one.
-Getting money out of your Performance Account is step two, and it comes with its own set of rules.
+Getting money out of your Performance Account is step two, and the apex trader funding payout rules come with their own set of requirements.

 Qualifying for a Payout